dandonplum/academic-kickstart/content/post/why-we-write/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
+<p><em>This is a post originally published at the Marion E. Writing Center blog, where I work as a tutor.
+In my quest to get this site up and running, I've been using some old or recycled work to test the technical aspects.
+Technical test or not, I still consider this a worthwhile read</em></p>

 <p>There’s a fallacy out there in society today that says writing is irrelevant.
 Vlogs, podcasts, and short-form social media add credence to the idea that current and future generations will learn and communicate through spoken, not written, word.</p>

 <p>Opposed to this popular new concept is The University; seen these days by the young as a staid old structure with creaky bones and ancient philosophies, where greybeards instruct in the ways of the Analytical, Argumentative, and the Expository.
 Here, the Holy Trinity is Ethos, Logos, and Pathos, and freshmen must fall on their faces and worship, or be burned in the lake of red ink and brimstone.</p>